wylieza/csc_assignment3/README.txt

 >> Unit Testing <<
-make unittesting                -> This will compile, but not execute the unit tests make unittest                   -> Execute the unittesting binary (Perform the unit tests)
+make unittesting                -> This will compile, but not execute the unit tests make unittest                   -> Execute the 'unittesting' binary (Perform the unit tests)

 _________________________________________________________________________________________________